 FHRM/FloodHazardMaps/QuantitativeLiklihood/MediumProbability

+Only the medium probability scenario information is required to be reported for the Flood Hazard Maps, unless Article 6.6 and/or 6.7 have been applied, in which case only low probability (i.e. extreme event) is required.
+Reporting of high probabability information also remains optional for the second cycle.

 These schema elements cover the requirement of Articles 6.6 and 6.7 and the justification provided by Member States for using these articles.
 As a reminder:

 Article 6.6 – Member States may decide that, for coastal areas where an adequate level of protection is in place, the preparation of flood hazard maps shall be limited to the floods with a low probability or extreme event scenarios